Quasinormal spectra of a wormhole family: overtone features and a parameter-controlled redshift: Redshift

 Similar to the scalar perturbation, the effective potential due to axial perturbation changes from being a single barrier to a double barrier for higher $M$ (See Figs. \ref{fig:Pot_Pro1_L5} ,\ref{fig:Pot_Pro1_L7}).

 The quasi-normal spectra for axial perturbation have a similar redshift effect as the QNMs for scalar perturbation (Figs. \ref{fig:Mass_Pro1_L5} ,\ref{fig:Mass_Pro1_L7}).
-However, unlike the scalar perturbation case, here, a linear fit does not estimate the $\omega_{QNM}$ of the same overtone order. \\ For this modified Bronnikov-Ellis wormhole, the spectra change with increasing $M$.
+However, unlike the scalar perturbation case, here, a linear fit does not estimate the $\omega_{QNM}$ of the same overtone order.

+For this modified Bronnikov-Ellis wormhole, the spectra change with increasing $M$.
 For the $M=0$ case, the real part decreases with increasing overtone number, but this trend gradually reverses with increasing $M$.
-Though both $Re(\omega)$ and $|Im(\omega)|$ decrease with $M$ (similar effect as increasing $b_0$ of the original Bronnikov-Ellis spacetime), the detection of the first few overtones can distinguish this geometry (with non-zero redshift function) from the original Bronnikov-Ellis wormhole.
+Though both Re$(\omega)$ and $|Im(\omega)|$ decrease with $M$ (similar effect as increasing $b_0$ of the original Bronnikov-Ellis spacetime), the detection of the first few overtones can distinguish this geometry (with non-zero redshift function) from the original Bronnikov-Ellis wormhole.